Ivanopolus21/anipardy/README.md

 ## Backlog
 1. Column timer is not affecting already created Question Flows.
 2. Good to add some small notes under points of each cell in Admin editor (not during the game) - so Admin can differentiate between cells with same number of points and in one column.
-3. If you play a game and open Fullscreen preview on the cell in another tab as Admin - you will automatically reset the boards.
+3. If you play a game and open flow of any cell in another tab as Admin - you will automatically reset the boards.